I wanted to write a post about my Great-Grandfather, Lewis Milton.

 Obviously Ivory is now considered a controversial trade, which has led to the steep decline in elephant populations in Africa, and is now banned.
 At the time ivory was an important and valuable commodity before modern materials such as plastics were available.

 “In 1930 to acquire 40 tons of ivory required the killing of approximately 700 elephants”

 “Consumption in Great Britain alone in 1831 amounted to the deaths of nearly 4,000 elephants.”
 (Wikipedia)

-Lewis brought back his own personal African goods such as Ivory and wooden artefacts (which remain in the family – I have a number of pieces myself).
+Lewis brought back his own personal African goods such as Ivory and wooden artefacts (which remain in the family – I have a number of them).

 Uncle John (Lewis’ son) tells how, by the time Lewis went out to Africa, he had three false teeth on a plate.
 Apparently, if ever the local inhabitants became troublesome or uncooperative in his trading deals, Lewis would stand in front of them and take out his plate with the three teeth attached and wave it at the natives – this would frighten them and they would run off in terror!
 This ploy seemed to work every time there was a problem.

 The next photographs are intriguing as they are clearly from Northern Cameroon or even sub-Saharan Africa.
 There were known trade routes from sub-Saharan Africa (Chad) to the coast on West Africa.
 Did Lewis head up the railway to Bare and beyond?